Damarowen/twitApi/README.md

 ## Next things to do

-The pagination page is not dynamic, user still use route 1,2 or 3 to have pagination In the next future updates, i will make pagination to dynamic with :page paramas
+The pagination page is not dynamic, user still use route 1,2 or 3 to have pagination ( hufftt :disappointed_relieved: :disappointed_relieved: :disappointed_relieved: )

+In the next future updates, i will make pagination to dynamic with :page paramas